Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Charged massive scalar field

 Combining (\ref{s32}) and (\ref{rn23}), the integration constants in (\ref{s32}) are written in terms of the transmission amplitude,

 Replacing (\ref{crn2}) in the definition of the coefficients $A$ and $B$, we arrive a formal expression for the reflection coefficient,

 The connection with the absorption cross-section (\ref{eq:RR}) is obtained by putting together (\ref{cflux}) and (\ref{eq:R}).
-Indeed, the absorption cross-section with $\ell=0$ in the low-frequency regime reads
+The absorption cross-section with $\ell=0$ in the low-frequency regime reads

-In general, (\ref{eq:sec}) has a non-trivial behavior with the frequency and therefore we must look for an asymptotic expression that can be easy to compare with the numerical simulations.
-Bearing in mind that we are then considering an approximated formula for low-frequency only, it is valid to employ that $\lambda\approx 1$.
+In general, (\ref{eq:sec}) has a non-trivial behavior with the frequency.
+Therefore, we must look for an asymptotic expression that can easily compare with the numerical simulations.
+Keeping in mind that we are considering an approximated low-frequency formula, it is valid to employ that $\lambda\approx 1$.
 Replacing the latter approximation in (\ref{eq:sec}) and using that $v\gtrsim v_c=2\pi Mm$ we obtain an analytic expression,

 which reduces to the Schwarzschild case, $\sigma_{abs} = 16\pi M^2/v$, for $q=0$.
-In addition to the previous limit, we must explore another scenario where the $v$ parameter is small but it could be near the critical velocity value, $v\lesssim v_{c}=2\pi Mm$ \cite {benone2017absorption}.
-If that is the case, the $\lambda$ parameter can be calculated in the limit $\bar\rho\to 0$ again, but now, there are some corrections due to the fact the field has mass and charge,
+In addition to the previous limit, we must explore another scenario where the $v$ parameter is small, but it could be near the critical velocity value, $v\lesssim v_{c}=2\pi Mm$ \cite {benone2017absorption}.
+In that case, the $\lambda$ parameter can be calculated in the limit $\bar\rho\to 0$ again, but now, there are some corrections due to the fact the field has mass and charge,

 Replacing (\ref{approxb}) in (\ref{absf}), the new absorption cross-section reads